InformaticsMatters/squonk2-chemaxon/data-manager/docs/chemaxon/chemaxon-molecular-props-logd.md

 ## What the job does

 This job calculates logD.
-The pH can be specified along with threshold values for filtering out molcules.
+The pH can be specified along with threshold values for filtering out molecules.
 The logD is added to the output as an additional field with the field name `CXN_cLogP`.

 The jobs can handle SD-files or delimited text files (e.g. tab separated) as input and output.